 Calls for work requirements for Medicaid recipients ignore the fact that many already do work.
-The calls also evince the belief Medicaid recipients game the system.
-A doctor shares her experience.
+A Harvard doctor points out the problems in trying to help only the 'deserving' poor.

 The demographics, which include declining numbers of adult children free to step up and potentially fewer immigrants, suggest that this big problem society faces will get bigger.